esp-rs/book/src/frequently-asked-questions.md

    It's advised to perform a clean build after modifying the hook files to guarantee the changes are picked up correctly.

-   In order to check the effects of the changes it's useful to generate a linker map file.
+   To check the effects of the changes it's useful to generate a linker map file.

    Xtensa:
    ```toml